-Idiopathic orbital inflammation (IOI), also known as orbital pseudotumor and non-specific orbital inflammation, is an idiopathic inflammatory condition that most commonly involves the extraocular muscles.
+Idiopathic orbital inflammation (IOI), also known as orbital pseudotumor and non-specific orbital inflammation (NSOI), is an idiopathic inflammatory condition that most commonly involves the extraocular muscles.
 Less commonly there is inflammatory change involving the uvea, sclera, lacrimal gland, and retrobulbar soft tissue.

 The exact etiology is not known but an association with many inflammatory/autoimmune diseases is reported.

 Many terms are used interchangeably in the literature to refer to idiopathic orbital inflammation including orbital pseudotumor, non-specific orbital inflammation and orbital inflammatory syndrome.

 Patients typically present with rapid-onset, usually unilateral (~90% of cases), painful proptosis and diplopia.
 In a minority of cases (8-20%) bilateral involvement may occur either simultaneously or metachronously 8-10.
 Idiopathic orbital inflammation is a diagnosis of exclusion; atypical presentation, poor response to treatment with corticosteroid and recurrence should prompt biopsy to exclude other diseases.

 Histologically acute lesions demonstrate lymphocytes (which can be mistaken for orbital lymphoma), plasma cells, and giant cell infiltration.